-THE NATIONAL JOURNAL OF HUMAN RESOURCE MANAGEMENT

-3 beliefs that will sink your ship

-Damaging beliefs that go unchecked can cause major issues

-hat is the common denominator among the following: "Boys will be boys," "Frank's rough behaviour is part of his stellar sales record" and "What happens in Vegas stays in Vegas"?

-All three are beliefs that sanction questionable behaviours.
-Boys will be boys is a timehonoured mantra that enables schoolyard bullying.
-The notion that a person's abrasive conduct is crucial to his success permits employers to turn a blind eye to the distress he causes.
-And the Vegas notion has protected many a wild behaviour from scrutiny - and sanction.
+Administrative Assistant's

-There are several underlying beliefs that cause chronic damage to the work environment.
-So if you want your workplace culture to deteriorate in a hurry, make sure people hold the following three beliefs near and dear to their hearts - negative results are guaranteed.

-'We're like a family here'

-I hear the "We're like a family here" most frequently at organizations that suffer widespread incivility.
-At the heart of this belief lies the notion that the closeness and caring that characterize family life allow employees to freely cross colleagues' personal boundar-ies without being hurtful or inappropriate.
+PROFESSIONAL DEVELOPMENT FOR CANADA'S OFFICE SUPPORT STAFF APRIL 2013 Three dysfunctional workplace beliefs We're like a family • I know my colleagues • I have the right to vent There are a number of underlying beliefs that can cause chronic damage to the work environment.
+If your workplace is dysfunctional, think about whether any of these three beliefs reflect the organization's unspoken reality.
+1) 'We're like a family here' I hear "We're like a family here" most frequently at organizations that suffer widespread incivility.
+At the heart of this belief lies the notion that the closeness and caring that characterize family life allow employees to freely cross colleagues' personal boundaries without being hurtful or inappropriate.
 But families are deeply flawed entities.
-They are not idvllic structures imbued with nothing but love and support.
+They are not idyllic structures imbued with nothing but love and support.
 In real life, families often cause their members intense pain.
 And in work environments fraught with incivility, people use the family analogy as window dressing that permits them to treat each other rudely, sarcastically or in otherwise destructive ways.
-The "family" notion stops accountability at the door.
+The family notion stops accountability at the door.
 In the workplace, let's keep the worthy parts of family (connection, support, informality) and decisively weed out the counterproductive parts.
 From a leadership perspective, practise extra care when you encourage people to think of the workplace as a family.
 Fostering close bonds amongst employees is laudable and useful.
-However, touting the family notion will lead to risky terrain in a hurry.
+However, WORKING WELL Sharone Bar-David touting the family notion will lead to risky terrain in a hurry.
 It can inadvertently erode people's sense of safety.

-GUEST COMMENTARY

-SHARONE BAR-DAVID

-'I know my colleagues'

-People claim that knowing their colleagues' sensitivities enables them to decipher which lines not to cross.
+2) 'I know my colleagues' People claim that knowing their colleagues' sensitivities enables them to decipher which lines not to cross.
 The truth is this belief is used to allow them to say and do things that are offensive, uncivil and sometimes outright prejudiced.

--Reporter

-An enduring example of the damaging results of this belief took place during a harassment session I facilitated several years ago at an organization I fondly came to think of as the Wild West.
+An enduring example of the damaging results of this belief took place during a harassment session I facilitated several years ago at an organization I came to think of as the Wild West.
 Incivility was rampant, along with many behaviours that would qualify as low-level harassment.

-One of the participants in this session, a tiny, spirited female employee, referred in passing to the large-framed male sitting beside her as "fatso."
+One of the participants in this session, a tiny, spirited female employee, referred in passing to the large-framed male sitting beside her as fatso.
 When I inquired about this, she explained he was her close pal and she had obtained his permission to call him fatso five years earlier, when he first joined the team.
 I probed further, asking her whether that name may have made him uncomfortable.
 She replied that she knew her friend very well and, therefore, she knew exactly which lines not to cross.
-I decided to seize the moment and turn it into a learning opportunity -Iasked the man whether he was comfortable being called fatso.
+I decided to seize the moment and turn it into a learning opportunity-I asked the man whether he was comfortable being called fatso.
 A long pause ensued and then he said: "No, I'm not comfortable at all.
 In fact, I don't like it one bit and never did."
 Thinking that you know your colleagues' sensitivities is an illusion.
-In fact, you know very little about your fellow co-workers even those you've worked with for many vears.
+In fact, you know very little about your fellow co-workers-even those you've worked with for many years.

-FEBRUARY 11, 2013

-www.hrreporter.com

 So, when in doubt, cut it out.